Bioarchaeology: Age

 Age estimation attempts to determine the skeletal/biological age-at-death.
 The primary assumption is that an individual's skeletal age is closely associated with their chronological age.
 Age estimation can be based on patterns of growth and development or degenerative changes in the skeleton.
 A variety of skeletal series methods to assess these types of changes have been developed.
 For instance, in children age is typically estimated by assessing dental development, ossification and fusion of specific skeletal elements, or long bone length.
 For children, different teeth erupt from the gums serially are the most reliable for telling a child's age.
 However, fully developed teeth are less indicative.
 In adults, degenerative changes to the pubic symphysis, the auricular surface of the ilium, the sternal end of the 4th rib, and dental attrition are commonly used to estimate skeletal age.

 Until the age of about 30, human bones keep growing.
 Different bones fuse at different points of growth.
-This development can vary acros individuals.
+This development can vary across individuals.
 Wear and tear on bones further complicates age estimates.
 Often, estimates are limited to 'young' (20–35 years), 'middle' (35–50 years), or 'old' (50+ years).